 1.25 million 0 to 3 Year Olds from Being Screened for “Mental Illness” & Put at Risk of Being Drugged

 The Australian Productivity Commission, who is responsible for government spending, is conducting an inquiry into mental health.
-They have released their Draft Report and asked for community feedback.

-This Draft Report contains the alarming proposal to screen very young children aged 0-3 for “mental illnesses” and for “emerging mental illness.”
+Their Draft Report contains the alarming proposal to screen very young children aged 0-3 for “mental illnesses” and for “emerging mental illness.”

 Psychiatrists cannot predict future mental illness by the use of an arbitrary list of questions.